ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:tip: .tip}

 # Creating a backend-for-frontend app
 {: #tutorial-bff}

 You can create an app from a backend-for-frontend starter.
-Use these starters to build backend-for-frontend apps in Node.js, Java&reg, or Swift by using various frameworks: Express.js, MicroProfile/ Java EE, Kitura, or Spring.
+Use these starters to build backend-for-frontend apps in Node.js, Java&reg, or Swift by using various frameworks: Express.js, MicroProfile/ Java&reg EE, Kitura, or Spring.
 You can see how to install the tools you need, build, and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Step 1.
 Before you begin